Manslaughter conviction of ex-Oklahoma officer overturned

-OKLAHOMA CITY — The Oklahoma Court of Criminal Appeals on Thursday overturned the manslaughter conviction and 15-year prison sentence of a former Oklahoma police officer based on a U.S. Supreme Court ruling that much of eastern Oklahoma remains an American Indian reservation.
+OKLAHOMA CITY — An Oklahoma appeals court on Thursday overturned the manslaughter conviction and 15-year prison sentence of a former police officer based on a U.S. Supreme Court ruling that found that much of the eastern part of the state remains an American Indian reservation.

 Former Tulsa officer Shannon James Kepler, 60, is a member of Creek Nation who was convicted of killing his daughter’s boyfriend in Tulsa on land within the historic reservation of the Muscogee (Creek) Nation.

-After three trials on the state murder charges ended with deadlocked juries, Kepler, who is white, was convicted in 2017 on state charges of manslaughter for the fatal shooting of Jeremy Lake, 19, who was Black.
+After three trials on the state murder charges ended with deadlocked juries, Kepler, who is white, was convicted in 2017 on state charges of manslaughter for the fatal shooting of Jeremy Lake, who was Black and was 19 years old when he was killed.

-Kepler, off-duty at the time of the shooting, claimed he fired in self-defence because Lake was armed, but no weapon was found at the scene.
+Kepler, who was off duty at the time of the shooting, claimed he fired in self-defence because Lake was armed, but no weapon was found at the scene.

-Federal prosecutors filed a first-degree murder charge against Kepler in the case in November, after he had appealed his conviction, citing McGirt.
+Federal prosecutors filed a first-degree murder charge against Kepler in November after he appealed his conviction to the Oklahoma Court of Criminal Appeals citing the McGirt ruling.
+The court ruled in his favour on Thursday.

 “In anticipation that Shannon Kepler’s state murder conviction would be dismissed by the Oklahoma Court of Criminal Appeals, the U.S. Attorney’s Office charged Kepler in a three-count indictment for the murder of Jeremey Lake,” acting U.S. Attorney Clint Johnson said in a statement to The Associated Press.
 “We did so in November to ensure a seamless and timely transition from state to federal court once the decision was made.”

 Kepler’s motion to dismiss the federal charge on grounds of double jeopardy were rejected in January.
-He has pleaded not guilty to the charge.
+Kepler, who has pleaded not guilty, is being held at the Oklahoma State Penitentiary in McAlester.

 Kepler’s attorney did not immediately return a phone call seeking comment.